codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 7. The system responded with:
 	![[Pasted image 20250723200729.png]]
-	Observed the format of the reset token (`md5(username + timestamp)`).
+	Observed the format of the reset token.

+8. Opened developer tools to inspect server time
-8. Attempted manual reproduction using the server’s timestamp from response headers.
+9. Attempted manual reproduction using the server’s timestamp from response headers.

 9. When local token generation was inconsistent, requested a reset for `admin` directly.